brtdesign/brtdesign.github.io/work/sw-homepage-2015/index.md

             <p class="work-intro">
                 This was a short project to refresh the design of the company public homepage.
-The previous iteration, shown in fig. 1, suffered from &lsquo;content creep&rsquo; &mdash; new features being added over time with little regard for the page structure and content hierarchy meant the page was trying to priortise everything, and ultimately priortised nothing.</p>
+The previous iteration, shown in fig. 1, suffered from &lsquo;content creep&rsquo; &mdash; new features added over time with little regard for the content hierarchy meant the page was trying to priortise everything, and ultimately priortised nothing.</p>

      <figure class="image--header js-expandable" data-val-initialheight="200">